Generalized Planning

 Representative Patents

-- USC 1649 Improving Planner Performance by Learning and Using Metadata of Experiences
+USC 1649 Improving Planner Performance by Learning and Using Metadata of

 Biplav Srivastava, Vishal Pallagani, Bharath Muppasani